 Sotera Health Company’s (SHC) EtO Processing Emitted Massive Toxins and Caused Cancer in People Living in the Communities Near its Facilities

-According to the complaint, the Company’s sterilization services rely on three primary technologies, one of which is Ethylene Oxide (“EtO”) processing.
-EtO processing emits toxic fumes, which must be filtered before being released into the air.
+According to the class action complaint filed against Sotera, the Company’s sterilization services relies on Ethylene Oxide (“EtO”) processing, which emits toxic fumes that must be filtered before being released into the air.
 In December 2016, the EPA reclassified EtO as a chemical known to be carcinogenic to humans and increased its estimate of EtO’s cancer potency by a multiple of thirty.

 Sotera, through its Sterigenics business, conducts or has conducted EtO processing at facilities located in Illinois, California, Georgia, and New Mexico.
 In August 2018, the EPA reported that people living in communities near Sterigenics’ facilities in Illinois, Georgia, and New Mexico had among the highest cancer rates in the country.
 That same month, the U.S. Department of Health and Human Services released a report documenting the public health impacts of Sterigenics’ emissions on the area surrounding its Illinois facility and revealed the staggering and disproportionate risks of cancer in that area.

 Beginning in September 2018, cancer-stricken plaintiffs filed a surge of lawsuits in Illinois against Sotera alleging that EtO emissions from the Company’s sterilization facility had caused their cancer.
 On September 30, 2019, Sotera announced the closure of its Illinois facility.
 Beginning in August 2020, just months before the IPO, cancer-stricken plaintiffs living in proximity to a Sterigenics facility in Georgia filed lawsuits similar to those filed in Illinois.